Jaecom/kubernetes-the-hard-way-raspberrypi-docker/docs/03-compute-resources.md

 done < machines.txt
 ```

-Check the public key access is working:
+Check that SSH is working for the other containers:

 ```
 while read IP FQDN HOST SUBNET; do